NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-   iOS devices requires a valid SSL certificate on the server.
+   iOS devices require a valid SSL certificate on the server.
    See :ref:`server_certificate-section`

 Google Android
 --------------

-Access you :index:`Android device`, navigate to Settings, then select :guilabel:`Add account` -> :guilabel:`Exchange` (or "Company" for older release).
+Access your :index:`Android device`, navigate to Settings, then select :guilabel:`Add account` -> :guilabel:`Exchange` (or "Company" for older releases).

 Fill the required fields with: